#HoxhuntPhishmas Day 24: A real-world Credential Harvesting case explored and exposed!

 With this foothold, cybercriminals could now gather information from emails and various applications linked to the account.
 They could then attempt to perform lateral movement within the organisation’s network to access and extract sensitive files or to perform a ransomware attack.

-Subscribe to our newsletter for a curated digest of the latest news, articles, and resources on human risk and evolving phishing threats in the ever-changing landscape.
+Subscribe to our newsletter for a curated digest of the latest news, articles, and resources on human risk and the ever-changing landscape of phishing threats.

-Hoxhunt needs the contact information you provide to us to contact you about our products and services.
+We're committed to your privacy.
+Hoxhunt uses the information you provide to us to contact you about our content, products, and services.
 You may unsubscribe from these communications at anytime.
-For information on how to unsubscribe, as well as our privacy practices and commitment to protecting your privacy, check out our Privacy Policy.
+For more information, check out our Privacy Policy.